drag0sd0g/MariaAlpha/docs/execution-engine-explainer.md

 **`orders.lifecycle`** — published by `OrderEventPublisher` on every state transition.
 Each message is an `OrderEvent` containing the orderId (used as the Kafka key for ordering), the new status, a full `OrderSnapshot` (now including `displayQuantity`, `tif`, and `parentOrderId`), the fill (if this transition was caused by a fill), the rejection reason (if rejected), and a timestamp.
 Downstream consumers (Order Manager, Analytics, Reconciliation) use this topic to maintain their own views of order state.

 **`routing.decisions`** — published by `RoutingDecisionPublisher` whenever an order is routed.
-Contains the orderId, selected venue, routing reason, and timestamp.
-In the MVP this always shows venue="PRIMARY" from the DirectRouter.
+Contains the orderId, selected venue, the full per-venue score breakdown, and the routing reason.
+Since issue 2.1.1 this shows the venue chosen by `ScoredSmartOrderRouter` (typically one of `SIMULATED`, `DARK_POOL_A`, `INTERNAL_CROSS` — whichever wins on the composite latency / fees / information-leakage / liquidity score).
+The legacy `DirectRouter` remains as a one-venue fallback when explicitly selected; that mode emits venue="PRIMARY".

 **`analytics.risk-alerts`** — published by `RiskAlertPublisher` when the daily loss limit is breached.
 Contains the symbol, alert type (`DAILY_LOSS_LIMIT_BREACH`), severity (`CRITICAL`), a human-readable message, and a timestamp.